5 Ways To Pick Yourself Up After The End Of A Long-Term Relationship

 If you are still in love with your ex and feeling extremely hurt, it might feel like any contact you can have is a life vest.

 I wouldn’t recommend holding on to this false sense of security.
 Only be friends if you are okay with having only a friendship with your ex.

 If either party is staying friends with the hope that it will eventually lead back into a relationship, there will only be more hurt feelings further down the line.

 Stop Following Your Ex On Social Media.

 Do yourself a favor and stop following your ex on social media.
-This doesn’t necessarily mean un-friending, but remove him or her from your news feeds wherever possible.
+This doesn’t necessarily mean un-friending, but remove him or her from your social media feeds wherever possible.

 You are both doing your best to move on, and that means you are both going to continue to live your lives, trying to enjoy yourselves as much as possible.